antifob/incus-windows/README.md

   The way this is dealt with is having the `Autounattend.xml` file point to either `local/sysprep.bat` or `local/sysprepf.bat` based on how the drives are mounted.
-- EMS/SAC is installed on the Server 2012 image, but doesn't seem to work.
+- EMS/SAC can be installed on the Server 2012 image, but doesn't seem to work.